Apartment: Interview March 2022

 At its strictest we were limited to a 2 km zone from our homes.
 Our two closest shops were a Tesco and a local deli and the queues were crazy.
 You would have masks on… be queued down the road and maybe waiting 40 minutes or so, just to get into the shop.

 It was strange.
 We had friends living close by and even if you saw them on the street there was such a sense of fear you couldn’t get close to them, you had to stand back.
-You had to restrict yourself even from people you know.
-I think that was the toughest bit.

-The 2 km limit gave us that sense of things being so close – but so far away.
 When we go home (to NI) both our families are close and so not being able to see them, that was very restrictive and upsetting at times.

-Both P. and I are quite interested in cooking and so we turned to the kitchen a little more than we are at the moment.
 I bought little Chinese dumpling steamers and made my own bao buns and dumplings.
 We tried out different recipes – things that take a lot more time to do.
 So I was investing more time in that.
-We already had a pasta roller and a pasta maker for fresh pasta.
-It can be a tedious exercise and takes up time but when you have the time to do it, it was relaxing and enjoyable.

 Why not do some thing that you like when you have more time at home?

-P. got involved with gardening – with various degrees of success.
-I think he grew some chard, and there were some edibles that came from that.
 Even in that tiny little square that we had out the back, we were able to grow plants.
 If you were living in an apartment and didn’t have your own little outdoor space, it would be hard to cope.

 Everything here is on a smaller scale than the last place.

 We only have a half-sized fridge so we can’t really stock it up as much as we used to.
-But the benefit is we have shops below us, so if you need anything you just go out and get it on the day.
-We have less perishables in the house but are going to the shops more – because they are literally on the doorstep.
+But the benefit is we have shops below us so if you need anything you just go out and get it on the day.

-On every floor there is a one-bedroom and a two-bedroom apartment, so you only have one apartment beside you.
 We have friends living above and there seems to be a healthy mix of age-groups.
 When we were moving in I noticed on the contract that it is prohibited to use the apartment as an Air BnB – whether you are a renter, or owner.

 It seems to be mostly professionals living in this block.
-But, when I am sitting at my desk I look out onto the courtyard I see families with prams going into other buildings.
+But when I am sitting at my desk I look out onto the courtyard I see families with prams going into other buildings.

 It’s not particularly noisy, but there is definitely more ambient noise.

-You can hear the Luas at times …. a little hum or the ring of its bell.
 You can hear people wandering about the courtyard.
 It was very noticeable when we first moved in because of where we lived before.

-A typical day?
 I get up, have a shower first thing… start work at 9am and probably work until 10 or half ten.
 I grab a coffee and then work until lunch time – around 1pm.
-For lunch I usually try to use up leftovers from the night before.
-Then I go for a walk… back for 2pm and work until the end of the day.

 In the evening I will maybe go for a short walk if I can.